Duchy League

-The Duchy League is a football competition based in the eastern half of Cornwall, United Kingdom, but also includes a few sides from over the border in Devon.
+The Duchy League was an English football competition based in the eastern half of Cornwall, but also included a few sides from over the border in Devon.
 The League was formed in 1965 as a merger of the Liskeard & District League and the St. Austell & District League.
-It has three divisions headed by the Duchy League Premier Division, which sits at level 13 of the English football league system.
-It is a feeder to the East Cornwall League.
+It had three divisions headed by the Duchy League Premier Division, which operated at level 13 of the English football league system.
+It was a feeder to the East Cornwall League.
 In 2014–15, Padstow United won the Premier Division, and earned promotion to the East Cornwall League.

 Cup competitions

-The 2015–16 season saw the Duchy League run three cup competitions: the KMD Developments Cup; Bodmin Sports Trophies Duchy League Cup and the TJ International Reserve Team Cup.
-The KMD Developments Cup has the top 32 teams from the previous seasons league positions take part in a knockout cup competition, with the semi-finals and final played on neutral grounds.
-The Bodmin Sports Trophies Duchy League Cup sees the rest of the teams compete in a similar knockout competition whilst the TJ International Reserve Team Cup is a competition for clubs who have a second team in the Duchy Leagues.
+For the 2015–16 season, the Duchy League ran three cup competitions: the KMD Developments Cup; Bodmin Sports Trophies Duchy League Cup and the TJ International Reserve Team Cup.
+The KMD Developments Cup had the top 32 teams from the previous seasons league positions take part in a knockout cup competition, with the semi-finals and final played on neutral grounds.
+The Bodmin Sports Trophies Duchy League Cup featured the rest of the teams competing in a similar knockout competition, whilst the TJ International Reserve Team Cup was a competition for clubs who have a second team in the Duchy Leagues.
 In 2014–15, St. Stephen of the Premier Division won the KMD Developments Cup; Veryan won the Bodmin Sports Trophies Duchy League Cup (as well as winning Division Three) and the Reserve Cup was won by Grampound Reserves.

+Following the 2022–23 season, the league was absorbed into the St Piran League.